FedericoBustaffa/obsidian/notes/machine_learning/support_vector_machine.md

 and convex in $w$ and the constraints are linear in $w$; solving this problem scales with the size of the input space.

+---

-So typically, when working with SVMs, we are intrested in solving the **dual form**, that in this case is defined with the **Lagrangian multipliers**:
+Typically, when working with SVMs, we are interested in solving the **dual form**, that in this case is defined with the **Lagrangian multipliers**.

 $$
 J(w, b, \alpha) =